schuderer/mllaunchpad/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+2. If the pull request adds or changes functionality, the docs should be updated.
+   Update and add docstrings as needed, and update the ``docs/usage.rst``, and if it's a major addition, the ``README.rst``.
+List your contribution in the ``Latest`` section of ``CONTRIBUTING.rst``.
 3. The pull request should work for Python 2.7, 3.6 and 3.7, and for PyPy.
    Check https://travis-ci.org/schuderer/mllaunchpad/pull_requests
    and make sure that the tests pass for all supported Python versions.